I am Riccardo

 AWS solutions architects do many many many things but to sum it up for myself:

-a highlight for me was helping a customer demonstrate through computational analysis that the SARS-CoV-2 Omicron variant had higher binding affinity to the hACE2 receptor. this work was published in the Nature Scientific Reports journal
+a highlight for me was helping a customer demonstrate through computational analysis that the SARS-CoV-2 Omicron variant had high binding affinity to the hACE2 receptor. this work was published in the Nature Scientific Reports journal

 if you wanna chat, you can slide into my inbox